Review: GoEuro – A Travel Booking Site

 I love the bonus features but think these should be highlighted, rather than in the footer, as like me you might miss them!
 There are some real gems in there!
 However, a refreshing advantage is the ease of contact.
 The customer service page is very simple to find and has contact numbers for several countries, an email plus social media contact details.

-GoEuro has a mobile app for Android and iOs
+GoEuro also has a rail planner mobile app for Android and iOs

 This post is in collaboration with GoEuro.
 As always my opinions are my own.